SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 "I can use my party planning skills and all our friends ideas to make the best date we can," Pinkie answered.

-"Okay," Rainbow said, "do you have any idea what I could contribute?"
+"Okay," Rainbow said.
+"Do you have any idea what I could contribute?"

 "I want you to keep the weather clear for the date," Pinkie answered.

-"I can do that," Rainbow said, "but I want to do more, if I can."
+"I can do that," Rainbow said.
+"But I want to do more, if I can."

 "Like what?"
 Pinkie asked.

-"I don't know yet," Rainbow said, "got any ideas?"
+"I don't know yet," Rainbow said.
+"Got any ideas?"

-Pinkie thought for a moment before saying, "maybe you could pull us around on our date in a chariot."
+Pinkie thought for a moment before she said, "Maybe you could pull us around on our date in a chariot."

 Rainbow thought on this for a moment.